 NB Shading depicts varying levels of protection from strongest (darkest) to weakest (no shading)

 Some effort has been made to develop national welfare standards and guidelines by the rodeo industry.
-To be effective, wherever rodeos occur, these standards will need to be mandatory, contain appropriate provisions and should be underpinned by strict regulations in all states/territories to safeguard against serious welfare risks.
+To be effective, wherever rodeos occur, these standards will need to be mandatory, contain appropriate provisions and should be strictly enforced in all states/territories to safeguard against serious welfare risks.